Sonoma Pinot Noir Day Trip

 Top tasting rooms in and around historic Sonoma Plaza.

-Several of the best Sonoma County Pinot Noir producers have tasting rooms on or near the town of Sonoma’s central square.
-You can visit three—Sojourn Cellars, Three Sticks Wines, and WALT Wines—walking less than a half-mile total, and it’s worth venturing 3 miles from Sonoma Plaza to experience the pastoral setting of Blue Farm Wines or the stylish one at Patz & Hall.
+Several leading Sonoma County Pinot Noir producers have tasting rooms on or near Sonoma’s central square.
+Sojourn Cellars, Three Sticks Wines, WALT Wines, and (by late Spring 2026) Patz & Hall are within a half-mile of each other.
+It’s worth the 3-mile trek south of Sonoma Plaza to pastoral Blue Farm Wines.

-These acclaimed wineries have access to the very best fruit, in some cases from the same vineyards.
-Four of the five wineries, for instance, source grapes from Gap’s Crown, a Sonoma County jewel owned by Bill Price of Three Sticks.
-Sampling the different Pinots from this vineyard provides the chance to ponder how subtle variations in each winemaker’s approach—among them when the grapes were picked, which types of barrels were used, and how long the wines aged— influenced the finished wines.
+These acclaimed operations have access to top fruit, sometimes from the same vineyards.
+A few wineries source grapes from Gap’s Crown, a Sonoma County gem owned by Bill Price of Three Sticks.
+Pinots from this vineyard highlight how each winemaker’s choices—when to pick grapes, which barrels to use, and how long to age—shape the final wine.

 Planning Your Day